ligi/docs/docs/trezor-apps/_sources/coinpayments.rst.txt

 .. image:: images/coinpayments02.png

 and authenticate with your PIN.
-Note, that PIN is never asked again until you disconect and reconnect the device.
+Note, that PIN is never asked again until you disconnect and reconnect the device.

 .. image:: images/coinpayments10.png